Kratom Guides

 Authorities received a bill in 2014 that proposed adding it to the controlled substance list.
 Any material, mixture, or compound that contained the two primary alkaloids in kratom would have been made illegal.
 The bill eventually died.

-The following year, in 2015, the Louisiana senate received the same bill.
-This time it ended up passing, but legislators amended it and chose to exclude the herb’s compounds from it, which leaves kratom legal in the state of Louisiana.
+The following year, in 2015, the Louisiana Senate received the same bill.
+This time it ended up passing, but legislators amended it and chose to exclude the herb’s compounds from it.

 Aerial closeup of the Louisiana State Capitol Building and welcome center in Baton Rouge